JsonTology.instantiate Compile-time + Runtime

 // Defaults flow through v.optional(schema, defaultValue), not via a registry option.

-// Unknown keys stripped by default; no Transform decoder registry.import { Value } from '@sinclair/typebox/value';
+// Unknown keys stripped by default; no Transform decoder registry.import * as t from 'io-ts';

 import { TypeCompiler } from '@sinclair/typebox/compiler';